Month 1, Day 30, Saturday 3:30 p.m.

 “I’m not completely helpless without you, you know.
 I’ve handled myself against worse threats, and I’ll stay hidden in the carriage the whole time.”

 Outside, the coppers had stopped beside a stall selling thin bowls of steaming soup run by a scowling middle-aged woman.
-The younger one who’d tucked the coin away swaggered up, saying something to the woman.
+The one who’d pocketed the coin swaggered up, saying something to the woman.
 Perhaps a threat, or perhaps just a request for a bowl of soup.

 She sneered, crossing her arms over her chest as she retorted.